pauldellinger/fibonacci-heap/README.md

 > -- [Standford CS116 slides on Fibonacci Heaps](http://web.stanford.edu/class/archive/cs/cs166/cs166.1166/lectures/09/Small09.pdf)

 > There is a better solution using Fibonacci Heaps, which is a data structure we are not going to talk about here...
-O( m log n) is the best run time you can do.
+O( m n log n) is the best run time you can do.
 > -- Debmalya Panigrahi, Duke CS330 lecture, Fall 2020

 ## For when I have more time: